Ricky van Wolfswinkel: Norwich City

 On 22 March 2013, it was announced that Van Wolfswinkel had agreed a deal to join English club Norwich City for the 2013–14 season, a transfer worth €10 million, plus up to €2 million in bonuses.
 He joined the Canaries on 1 July on a four-year deal.
 He stated that the famous Netherlands player Johan Neeskens had urged him to join Norwich, saying, "Ricky, you have to go.
 It's a great club for you.
 If you have a great feeling, do it."

 He scored on his league debut on 17 August, in a 2–2 home draw for Norwich against Everton.
 After the match, he said in an interview that Manchester United and Netherlands international Robin van Persie also recommended Norwich to him.
 Van Persie was reported to have told Van Wolfswinkel that Norwich are "a difficult team to beat" and that the "crowd always get really behind them."

 Van Wolfswinkel was involved in controversy in the 0–0 home draw against Cardiff City on 26 October 2013.
 After teammate Alexander Tettey was injured, Cardiff goalkeeper David Marshall sportingly put the ball out of play.
 Van Wolfswinkel quickly threw the ball to Leroy Fer, who kicked the ball into the goal.
 This caused outrage amongst the Cardiff players, who started shoving both Van Wolfswinkel and Fer.
 The goal was disallowed despite it not technically being a violation of any rules.
-In February 2014, he was alleged to have been kicked by Manchester City's Yaya Touré, who was investigated, and Van Wolfswinkel welcomed The FA's verdict that Touré has done no wrong.
+In February 2014, he was alleged to have been kicked by Manchester City's Yaya Touré, who was investigated, and Van Wolfswinkel welcomed The FA's verdict that Touré had done no wrong.

 Van Wolfswinkel failed to score for the remainder of the season, making 25 Premier League appearances in total, while Norwich were relegated to the Championship after finishing with only 33 points.